theupdateframework/pep-maximum-security-model/README.rst

     newly issued keys.

-2. All project targets of the claimed roles SHOULD be compared with the last known good consistent snapshot where none of the timestamp, snapshot or claimed keys were known to have been compromised.
-Added, updated or deleted targets in the compromised consistent snapshot that do not match the last known good consistent snapshot MAY be restored to their previous versions.
+2. All project targets of the claimed roles SHOULD be compared with the last known good consistent snapshot where none of the timestamp, snapshot, or claimed keys were known to have been compromised.
+Added, updated, or deleted targets in the compromised consistent snapshot that do not match the last known good consistent snapshot MAY be restored to their previous versions.
 After ensuring the integrity of all claimed project targets, the claimed metadata MUST be regenerated.

-3. The claimed metadata MUST have their version numbers incremented, expiry times suitably extended and signatures renewed.
+3. The claimed metadata MUST have their version numbers incremented, expiry times suitably extended, and signatures renewed.

 Following these steps would preemptively protect all of these roles even though